Muir Beach Restoration

 The creek and its watershed are also home to some of the West Coast's most imperiled species.
 Coho salmon numbers in the Central California Coast are so low that the species is on the brink of extinction here.
 Restoration designs incorporated very specific habitat features such as side channels, backwater and large woody debris that provide food and shelter for young coho, and also for threatened steelhead trout.
 The project also benefits California red-legged frogs, which have already been seen using the new ponds created for them on the site.

 Years of farming and development at and near Muir Beach had created a dysfunctional hydrological system, and caused habitat fragmentation, poor flow and sediment conveyance, flooding, fish stranding, and inadequate winter habitat for juvenile salmon and trout.
-This project is attempting to ameliorate some of this damage and return the creek, floodplain and riparian areas to a more natural and ecologically functional condition.
+This project mitigated some of this damage and helped return the creek, floodplain and riparian areas to a more natural and ecologically functional condition.

-As of fall 2011, three of five phases of on-the-ground work had been completed.
 About 1,700 linear feet of the creek now flows through its natural location in the floodplain.
 More than an acre of new off-channel habitat provide essential resting and feeding areas for salmon.
 Artificial fill was removed from another 2 acres to restore a natural elevation for floodwaters, and about 1,000 linear feet of an old levee road was removed to reconnect the floodplain.
-Although the project is not complete yet, winter storms in 2012 inundated the floodplain as expected, and the natural ebb and flow of the creek and floodplain are already working much better.
+Winter storms in 2012 inundated the floodplain as expected, and the natural ebb and flow of the creek and floodplain are already working much better.